nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 ### Use an output buffer before writing

-As an optimisation technique, sometimes it’s necessary to write to a buffer in memory before writing it to disk to save time on [disk IO](https://en.wikipedia.org/wiki/Input/output).
+As an optimisation technique, sometimes it's necessary to write to a buffer in memory before writing it to disk to save time on [disk IO](https://en.wikipedia.org/wiki/Input/output).
 This example shows one of many ways of creating and writing such a buffer.

 <script src="https://gist.github.com/nomad-software/657cf2dfc43b0354072733e1ff1de105.js"></script>